Josemaría Escrivá: Towards his family

 Opus Dei's founder modified his name in several ways over the course of his life.
-In the church records of the cathedral at Barbastro, he appears as having been baptized four days after birth with the name José María Julián Mariano, and his surname was spelled Escriba.
+In the church records of the cathedral at Barbastro, he appears as having been baptized four days after birth with the given names José María Julián Mariano, and his paternal surname was spelled Escriba.
 As early as his school days, José Escrivá had "adopted the rather more distinguished version spelled with a "v" rather than a "b."
 His name is spelled Escrivá in the memento of his first Mass.
-According to critics like Luis Carandell and Michael Walsh a former Jesuit priest, he also adopted the use of the conjunction y ("and") joining his father's and mother's surnames ("Escrivá y Albás"), a usage which he says is associated with aristocratic families, even though that has been the legal naming format in Spain since 1870.

 On 16 June 1940, the Spanish Boletín Oficial del Estado ("Official State Bulletin") records that Escrivá requested of the government that he be permitted to change his "first surname so that it will be written Escrivá de Balaguer".
 He justified the petition on the grounds that "the name Escrivá is common in the east coast and in Catalonia, leading to harmful and annoying confusion".
 On 20 June 1943, when he was 41 years old, the registry book of the Barbastro cathedral and the baptismal certificate of José María were annotated to represent "that the surname Escriba was changed to Escrivá de Balaguer".
 Balaguer is the name of the town in Catalonia from which Escrivá's paternal family derived.

 One of the earliest members of Opus Dei, the Spanish architect Miguel Fisac, who was close to Escrivá for almost twenty years before quitting Opus Dei, wrote that Escrivá had suffered from an inferiority complex because of the contempt with which his family had been treated after his father's company failed.
 Fisac claimed that this bred in Escrivá a longing for "titles, marquisates, escutcheons", and that he had been delighted to make friends with Carolina Mac-Mahón y Jacquet, the second marchioness of Mac-Mahón.
 Fisac added that he had heard Escrivá himself tell how, while he was chaplain at the Foundation of Santa Isabel in Madrid, he would often meet aristocratic visitors who would ask, upon learning that his name was Escrivá, whether he belonged to the noble Escrivá de Romaní family, only to turn away coldly when upon learning that he did not.